elmar-peise/python-lsf/README.md

 python-lsf
 ==========

-Python API and utilities for the LSF batch job scheduler
+Improved Interface for the LSF batch job scheduler

 Requirements